Psychology at the Science Museum

-In 2012 and 2013 the BPS will be sponsoring special evening events for curious adults at the Science Museum’s Dana Centre.
+In 2014 the BPS is sponsoring two special evening events for curious adults at the Science Museum’s Dana Centre.
 For more details, please contact the BPS Curator.

 The BPS Curator is actively contributing to several exciting upcoming exhibitions.
-A show on pioneering computer scientist Alan Turing will open in June 2012, with a section on 1950s therapies designed to combat homosexuality.
-A BPS-sponsored temporary exhibition, on a topic still to be announced (watch this space!), will open in June 2013.
 An exhibition on the history of robots, scheduled for 2014, will highlight cybernetics and cognitive science.
 And planning is underway for a complete redevelopment of the Museum’s permanent history of medicine galleries.
 The BPS Curator, who has been involved in this redevelopment from its earliest stages, is committed to integrating psychology and mental health throughout the new galleries.

 Growing the psychology collections

 At present the Science Museum holds an unrivalled collection of tests of mental and manual ability, some of which come from the BPS’s former library of psychological tests.
 It also has an extensive collection of artefacts from mental institutions in the UK.
 Many of these were acquired when those institutions closed in the 1980s and 1990s under ‘Care in the Community’.

 The BPS Curator of Psychology is always looking to acquire new objects.
 The goal is both to build on the strengths of the existing collection and to fill in certain gaps.
 For example, the collection includes a range of ECT machines and their accessories (such as mouth-gags), but few artefacts related to the other ‘heroic’ somatic therapies like malarial fever, insulin coma, metrazol, or lobotomy.